Strategies for structuring and documenting data so that you, and others, can find and use it into the future.

 Wherever possible, you should use an existing controlled vocabulary.
 Even if you need to adapt or customise an existing standard, this is likely to be preferable to creating something from scratch.
 Agreeing on a controlled vocabulary and applying it consistently will make your documentation and metadata more valuable in terms of providing searchability and context for your data in the future and enabling it to be shared with other researchers in the same discipline.
 Keywords and tags can be easier to apply, but if researchers do not agree on their choice of terminology then the ability of the data to be found and used in future may be diminished.

-In deciding on digital file naming conventions, you should consider:
+When you are deciding on digital file naming conventions, consider:

 Many software programmes enable the addition of structured metadata in the form of "Properties".
 Common pieces of metadata that can be added include title, author, organisation, subjects and keywords, and additional comments.

 Researchers can also ensure that digital files are well-structured internally.
 By simply adding document titles, authors and their contact details, dates, version control information, and column and row labels for tables and spreadsheets, you greatly increase the ability of your research data to be found, managed and interpreted over time.